zserge/zserge.github.io/src/blog/kotlin.md

 I haven't found a way how to declare a volatile variable.

-However, theoretical possibility to make domain-specifity functions and extreme flexibility of the language is really amazing.
+However, theoretical possibility to make domain-specific functions and extreme flexibility of the language is really amazing.

 So, don't be afraid to try Kotlin, the more developers know about it, the